ANLY521/strings-for-similarity-Yido0919/README.md

 LCS | 0.385 | 0.468| 0.344
 Edit Dist | -0.019 | -0.175| -0.096

+Q: My output from Edit Distance metric for DEV dataset is -0.22, with only a slight variation from the expected output provided in the form.
+But I have no idea why the outputs for train and test datasets are quite different from the expected result as well as the values of each other.

 **TODO:**
 Show usage of the homework script with command line flags (see example under lab, week 1).